robintrayler/astroBayes_manuscript/manuscript.md

 ## Bayesian Age-Depth Modeling

 Developing chronologies for rock records rely on models (age-depth models) that relate stratigraphic position to age.
 This is usually accomplished by fitting a curve to several dated horizons throughout a stratigraphic section which is then used to estimate the age and uncertainty at undated points [@blaauw2012].
 A variety of Bayesian approaches have been proposed to fit age-depth models including `Bchron` [@haslett2008] `bacon` [@blaauw2011]`OxCal` [@bronkramsey2008], and `chron.jl` [@schoene2019].
 While these methods vary considerably in their mathematical framework, most they share two fundamental characteristics.
 First, they treat sediment accumulation as a stochastic process where accumulation rate is allowed to vary randomly and considerably throughout a stratigraphic section.
-Second, they rely on discrete point-estimates of absolute age, usually in the form of radioisotopic dates (e.g., ^40^Ar/^39^Ar, U-Pb, ^14^C), as their basis for chronology construction.
+Second, they rely on discrete point-estimates of absolute age, usually in the form of radioisotopic dates (e.g., ^40^Ar/^39^Ar, U-Pb, ^14^C), as the for chronology construction.
 This leads to chronologies with widely variable uncertainties [@trachsel2017; @telford2004; @devleeschouwer2014] that are largely a function of data density.
-That is model errors are lower in areas where there are more age determinations and higher in areas with less data, leading to "sausage" shaped uncertainties [@devleeschouwer2014].
+That is, model errors are lower in areas where there are more age determinations and higher in areas with less data, leading to "sausage" shaped uncertainties [@devleeschouwer2014].
 Incorporating more chronologic information is the best way to improve model accuracy and reduce uncertainty [@blaauw2018], however, this is not always possible.
 While some records are amenable to almost continuous radioisotopic dating (e.g., ^14^C analysis of peat cores), dating most deep-time stratigraphic sections relies on the presence of volcanic ashes, which usually occur in only a few horizons.
 Since the density of radioisotopic ages is unlikely to change in most deep-time cases, incorporating other forms of chronologic information is crucial to improving age-depth models.

 In our case our data consists of measurements of an astrochronologic record (*data*) (e.g., δ^18^O, XRF scans, core resistivity, etc), and a set of radioisotopic dates (*dates*) that share a common stratigraphic scale.
 Developing an age depth model from these records requires 1) a likelihood function that reflects the probability of both data types, 2) a common set of parameters to calculate the probability of, and 3) in the case of age-depth modeling, a model that reflects our best understanding of sediment accumulation.

-[@harrigan2021]
-[@devleeschouwer2014]
-[@meyers2012]
-[@malinverno2010]

 # Methods